 Trinity At A Glance

-Trinity currently more than 70 programs of study ranging from athletic training and biology to music and social science.
+Trinity currently offers more than 70 programs of study ranging from Christian ministries and biology to music and social science.
 Along with your bachelor’s degree, you can also complete a dual degree program in Bioethics, Intercultural Studies, or Non Profit Leadership.

 You may not know yet what your major will be.
 Feel free to contact a Trinity professor to ask about the academic programs that Trinity offers.
 They are here to help you dream big.

 We are Christ-centered, biblically based, historically rooted, mission focused, culturally minded, and socially aware.
 Trinity college has a long history (founded in 1897) and strives to educate men and women for faithful participation in God’s redemptive work in the world by cultivating academic excellence, Christian faithfulness, and lifelong learning.

 Trinity is a Christian liberal arts university with campuses in Deerfield, Illinois, South Chicago, South Florida, and distance education offerings online.

 Trinity was accredited in 1969 by the North Central Association of Colleges and Schools (which today is known as the Higher Learning Commission).
 The Illinois State Board of Education has approved the elementary and secondary education programs of Trinity International University so that those who complete these programs qualify for entitlement to an Illinois Teaching Certificate.
-Trinity’s Athletic Training program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+Trinity’s Athletic Training dual M.A. degree program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 The program has been placed on Probation as of February 1, 2019, by the CAATE, 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3101.
 Read more about our accreditation.

 The college is approved by the Department of Veterans Affairs State Approving Agency for the training of qualified veterans under Title 38 of the US Code.
 Trinity is approved by the Illinois State Scholarship Commission for Illinois students to receive state scholarships.
 Trinity is also approved by the federal government for students to receive aid through grants, loans, and the Federal Work-Study Program.